webpack/webpack/README.md

 ### node.js specific modules

 As node.js specific modules like `fs` will not work in browser they are not included and cause an error.
-You should replace them be own modules if your use them.
+You should replace them by own modules if you want to use them.

 ```
 web_modules